lingtalfi/SqlFiddler/doc/api/Ling/SqlFiddler/SqlFiddlerUtil/getOrderBy.md

 ================

-public [SqlFiddlerUtil::getOrderBy](https://github.com/lingtalfi/SqlFiddler/blob/master/doc/api/Ling/SqlFiddler/SqlFiddlerUtil/getOrderBy.md)(?string $userChoice = null) : string
+public [SqlFiddlerUtil::getOrderBy](https://github.com/lingtalfi/SqlFiddler/blob/master/doc/api/Ling/SqlFiddler/SqlFiddlerUtil/getOrderBy.md)(string $userChoice, ?string $default = _default, ?bool $throwEx = false) : string

 Returns the "order by" snippet to insert in your query.
-If userChoice is null, the "_default" value from the orderBy map is returned.

-Throws an exception if no value matches the given userChoice.
+If the userChoice is not found in the orderByMap, we use the given default choice, or we throw an exception if the throwEx flag is raised.